jlg-formation/anypa1-june-2024/README.md

 ### Make a monorepo

-### Make a common project
+- make a common project (without Angular)
   - Just make a project that can be used to the back and front
   - Article interface definition
   - GenerateId function

-### Make an angular tools library
+- make a angular common library
   - write a custom directive autofocus
   - write an ellipsis pipe

 ## Author